the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 Additionally, many people with lived experience of disabilities or medical conditions need to carefully plan their attendance as part of managing their condition, especially for in-person events.
 This can be due to medication requirements, and managing conditions that involve fatigue or overstimulation as well as figuring out a plan for how they will manage physical barriers to arriving at an in-person event.
-> The Accessibility section of the Inclusive Events Guide goes into more depth about the considerations needed when supporting disabled attendees, and many of the recommendations in this section apply to both disabled and non-disabled members of the public.

 Providing clear and timely information will help your attendees with lived experiences plan their attendance safely, and in a way that supports them engaging fully in your event.
 This will also be supportive of attendees with busy schedules who may be booked out significantly in advance.